Table of contents

 Pricing for Supermetrics starts at $39 a month.

 One more cloud-based ETL platform is Improvado.
 This tool also uses a REST API to extract your data from various sources, clean it, and organize it.
 Next, it transforms data by merging tables and modifying the data structure.
-Finally, you can load the transformed data to the internal Improvado database or to some external storage (for example, Google BigQuery or PostgreSQL).
+Finally, you can load the transformed data to the internal Improvado database or to some external storage (for example, Azure or PostgreSQL).
 You can integrate Improvado with other marketing tools, such as Google Analytics or Salesforce, with 180 available integrations.

 Improvado has custom pricing for data analysis.